 Civin Laboratory of Neuropathology

-The real questions to what causes diseases or occurs in the brain and body only will be fully answered through the study of donated tissue.
+The real questions to what causes diseases or occurs in the brain and body will only be fully answered through the study of donated tissue.

 Through the process of clinically examining participants during the last years of their lives and then receiving their tissue at death, many medical mysteries are being unveiled.
 More than 2,000 area residents have donated brain and body tissue to the program.